 Memorial Park is located in Pateros along the Columbia River.
-It includes three covered picnic shelters, fishing and ski docks, vehicle parking, interpretive displays, restroom facilities, and a developed waterfront trail.
-The waterfront trail begins at the east end of Memorial Park near City Hall and meanders through the park, under the Highway 97 bridge over the Methow River and terminates at the Methow Boat Launch (Figure 4.1-2).
+It includes three covered picnic shelters, fishing and ski docks, vehicle parking, interpretive displays, playground equipment, concrete water access ramp, restroom facilities, and a developed waterfront trail with park benches and lighting.
+The waterfront trail begins at the east end of Memorial Park near City Hall and meanders through the park, under the Highway 97 Bridge and terminates at the Methow Boat Launch (Figure 4.1-2).